vivianokechukwu/RiskManagement/README.md

-<h1>Implementing IT Risk Management Using COBIT - Healthcare Sector</h1>
+<h1>Implementing IT Risk Management in a Healthcare Organization</h1>

 <h2>Overview</h2>